nkari82/H264Dxva2Decoder/README.md

 * minimal GPU for NVIDIA cards -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
 * the GPU decoding is OK with NVIDIA GeForce 700 series
 * the GPU decoding is OK with Intel HD Graphics 4000 and 510
+* For ATI cards, see issue : Dxva2Renderer.cpp - Line: 372 hr = E_NOINTERFACE.
+I've made a quick implementation to use IDirectXVideoProcessor instead of IDXVAHD_VideoProcessor.
+Feedback are welcome.
+The source code is in the directory SourceCodeForAtiCards : H264Dxva2DecoderSourceCodeForAtiCard.7z (Visual Studio Community 2017).

 ### ATOM
 * just uses the first video track found